There are three classes of licensed engineers.

 - You will need to confirm that you have undertaken Continuing Professional Development (CPD) (renewal only)

-- If your licence photo has expired, visit any Service Tasmania shop to have your photo taken.
+- If your licence photo has expired, visit any Service Tasmania shop (external link) to have your photo taken.

 If your application is successful, you will receive confirmation within 21 days.